How a Buck Became a Dollar

 Back When A Deer Was Currency

-Back before there ever was a United States.when the American Colonies were still under the flag of Great Britain, the buck was already the main currency of the trading posts, such as Fort Pitt (Pittsburgh) one of the early forts, catered to the Native Americans with buckskin as currency.
+Back before there ever was the United States. when the American Colonies were still under the flag of Great Britain, the buck was already the main currency of the trading posts, such as Fort Pitt (Pittsburgh) one of the early forts, catered to the Native Americans with buckskin as currency.
 Fur trading between the trading post owners and the Native Americans was the main form of commerce in the frontier.
-Because various native tribes found the metal knives and cast iron cauldrons fo the English superior to their bone, antler, and wooden tools and the English craved the furs for their leather shoes and clothing, the barter was a win-win for all involved.
+Because various native tribes found the metal knives and castiron cauldrons of the English superior to their bone, antler, and wooden tools and the English craved the furs for their leather shoes and clothing, the barter was a win-win for all involved.

 The Rate of Currency